WalletScrutiny/WalletScrutinyCom/_android/com.gene.wallet.md

 Without the private keys, this is a **custodial** app.

-Note that this is most likely an obsolete app.
+Note, that this is an obsolete app so it is not advisable to use it.